Salivating Before Vomiting

 Saliva helps to neutralize acidity in your mouth by releasing a bicarbonate buffer, which elevates the pH level and restores balance.

 All of that stomach acid is toxic and harmful to the rest of our bodies, particularly the esophagus, mouth, and teeth.
-The increased saliva helps to neutralize some of the stomach acids and can help to prevent damage to the esophagus, mouth, and teeth.
+The increased saliva helps to neutralize some of the stomach acids and can help prevent damage to the esophagus, mouth, and teeth.

 Drooling before vomiting can also be a sign of gastroesophageal reflux disease (GERD).
 This is when the contents of the stomach are pushed back up into the esophagus.
 The stomach acid in the vomit can irritate the lining of the esophagus, causing it to produce more saliva in an attempt to protect itself.